dragonvedb/deltalore/content/Starwalker.md

-**IN DELTARUNE** Starwalker is a secret character, who be found in Ch1 in a room with a Starwalker Bird and a bell.
+**IN DELTARUNE** Starwalker is a secret character, who can be found in Ch1 in a room with a Starwalker Bird and a bell.

 The Starwalker Bird is an enemy that appears to be a beak-shaped star with two large wings.
 When the bell is rung, it loses its wings and walks away.
 The Starwalker then appears in the same room.

 The Starwalker looks like a yellow five point star with long legs.
 Interacting with him in the forest yields *"These birds are Pissing me off...
 I'm the original    Starwalker"*.
 He subsequently appears several more times in Ch1 and Ch2, and even joins Lancer and Rouxls Caard inside Kris's inventory, though he can't be used and doesn't seem to have a corresponding Light World item.
-- _Is Starwalker merely an easter egg character or is he going to have some role in the story?
+- _Is Starwalker merely an easter egg character or is he going to have a larger role in the story?
 There are several unusual things regarding him:_
 	- _He doesn't turn to stone in a foreign Dark World._
 	- _He looks similar to the SAVE points from UNDERTALE._
 	- _The room where the original Starwalker is encountered borders <a onclick="loadFile('Man Behind the Tree.md')">the hidden room with the tree</a>._